Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/SetPoints/documentation.md

 ### Notes

-* Other names for this node include: Set positions.
+* Other names for this node include: SetPoints, and Set positions.

 ### Examples